Condensation

 1. Cut the reservoir insulation to a length of 5.5" (14cm).

-2. Coat the cut insulation's inner diameter with wax lubricant, else the fitment will be too tight.
+2. Coat the insulation's inner surface as well as the reservoir's circumference with wax lubricant, else the fitment will be too tight.

-3. Sleeve insulation over the reservoir until the water is no longer visible.
+3. Sleeve insulation over the reservoir until the coolant is no longer visible.

 4. Clean up excess lubricant with a paper towel.

-5. Find the reservoir's plastic feet and affix them to the black end caps.
+5. Find the reservoir's clear plastic feet and affix them to the black end caps.

-6. Set the reservoir back down while remaining mindful of its proper orientation — the port leading to pad must orient above the port leading to the pump.
+6. Set the reservoir back down, and rotate it such that the port leading to the pad is oriented above the port leading to the pump.

 Position Cooling Pad

-1. Set the enclosure in its planned location.
+1. Move cooling pad aside and set the enclosure in its planned location.

-2. Place a rubber riser beneath each of the glass' four corners.
+2. Place a rubber riser beneath each of the enclosure's four corners.

 3. Lift one side of the enclosure and slide only the cooling mat (not the tubes) beneath it.